robotage/SyntroPiApps/README.md

 1. Qt4 or Qt5 development libraries and headers (Qt5 recommended if possible)
 2. SyntroCore libraries and headers
 3. gstreamer sdk installed in standard location for GS apps
+4. Octave for ellipsoid fitting compass calibration in SyntroPiNav

 ### Fetch and Build